Title

 Description

 In this course, students experience real-world and hands-on activities needed to start a business venture.
-Students develop strategies, including talking with customers, partners, competitors and advisors that provide valuable input, as they explore the various facets of a business idea and how those facets interact to produce a working business model.
-Students who complete this course will be well-positioned to write a business plan and will be able to answer the question, "Will anyone other than you want your product or service?"
+Students develop strategies, incorporating valuable input from customers, partners, competitors and advisors, as they explore the various facets of a business idea and how those facets interact to produce a working business model.
+Students who complete this course are well-positioned to write a business plan or manage a small business of their own.

 API ID